Days Without End cover art

 Buy Now for £12.78

-Having signed up for the US Army in the 1850s, aged barely 17, Thomas McNulty and his brother-in-arms, John Cole, go on to fight in the Indian wars and ultimately the Civil War.
-Orphans of terrible hardships themselves, despite the horrors they both see and are complicit in, they find these days to be vivid.
+After signing up for the US army in the 1850s, aged barely seventeen, Thomas McNulty and his brother-in-arms, John Cole, fight in the Indian Wars and the Civil War.
+Having both fled terrible hardships, their days are now vivid and filled with wonder, despite the horrors they both see and are complicit in.
+Then when a young Indian girl crosses their path, the possibility of lasting happiness seems within reach, if only they can survive.

 Fiction Genre Fiction Historical Fiction War & Military War Heartfelt Thought-Provoking